yossisht9876/terraform-ansible-docker-aws/README.md

 pre :
 ansible 2.5

-create an account on AWS
+create an account on AWS.
-create a user for terraform with ec2 permision generate access and secret keys
+create a user for terraform with ec2 permision. generate access and secret keys.

 you can use them as env varibles or can be stored in cred file